Todd Spitzer is the Orange County District Attorney. Suzie Price is one of his prosecutors and a city councilwoman in Long Beach.

 Spitzer, in September, wrote an op-ed proclaiming that hate had no place in Orange County.

 Price, who also goes by Susan, has said she is an ally of the LGBTQ.
-During a June 2016 Long Beach City Council meeting she claimed, “Over the past two years, I have done everything I can to support the LGBTQ community.”
+During an August 2016 Long Beach City Council meeting she claimed, “Over the past two years, I have done everything I can to support the community.”
 She also gyrated on a float during the 2019 Long Beach Pride Parade.

-However, a few months later, in the fall of 2019, Spitzer and Price, a deputy district attorney, supported prosecuting an innocent gay man and branding him a lifelong sex offender after he was targeted by police during a homophobic, decoy sting operation
+However, a few months later, in the fall of 2019, Spitzer and Price, a deputy district attorney, supported prosecuting a falsely arrested gay man and branding him a lifelong sex offender after he was targeted by police during a homophobic, decoy sting operation

 Tri Phan, who identifies as gay, wanted to find some companionship and went to Romantix, an adult bookstore in Garden Grove that is well known in the gay community as a cruisy place where men go to meet each other.